humayun-bjit/demo-practice/README.md

-# Demo practice is new repogitory for practice git
+# Demo practice is a repogitory for practice git

+### This is new description for demo practice